 The Beaven Medal, named after the late Professor Sir Donald Ward Beaven, KNZM, CBE (1924–2009), acknowledges Sir Don’s long time interest in translating research into clinical practice.

-Congratulations to Professor Parry Guilford from Otago University, who was presented with the 2014 Beaven Medal for his groundbreaking research into stomach cancer.
+Professor Parry Guilford from Otago University was presented with the 2013 Beaven Medal for his groundbreaking research into stomach cancer.

 The 2011 Beaven Medal for excellence in translational research was awarded to Professor Edward Gane from Auckland City Hospital for his research into whether better surveillance can prevent liver cancer and death in Māori with chronic hepatitis B virus (HBV) infection.